dimitrilw/go-web-search/README.md

 ## repo notes

-This repo uses [Taskfile](https://taskfile.dev/) for task automation.
+- This repo uses [Taskfile](https://taskfile.dev/) for task automation.
+- This repo uses a [dev-container](https://code.visualstudio.com/docs/remote/containers).
+  This allows easy setup of a dev environment for anyone, regardless of their OS.
+  Also, it standardizes web-based development via Github's "Codespaces" feature.

 ### branches
 - **main** is for production deployment.
 It is the default branch and is protected.